AlexBorgesDev/AlexBorgesDev/README.md

 🌱 I'm currently learning the Dart language and the Flutter framework.

-💬 I like technology, programming, football, games (like Rocket League), series, anime and others.
+💬 I like technology, programming, football (soccer), games (like Rocket League), series, anime and others.

 ----